evelinealonso/projeto-padrao-ti-apn-ES/README.md

 * Nome completo do aluno 3
 * Nome completo do aluno 4
 * Nome completo do aluno 5
+* Nome completo do aluno 6

 ## Professor

 * Nome completo do professor 1
 * Nome completo do professor 2
+* Nome completo do professor 3

 ## Instruções de utilização